Message from Vice Provost Kevin Browne

 The African American Recruitment, Enrollment, and Retention Initiative (AARERI) contacts and visits 33 area high schools.
-AARERI's on-campus events and programs contributed to a 14 percent increase in ITEs from African-American admits.
+AARERI's on-campus events and programs contributed to an increase in ITEs from African-American first-year admits.

 Campus Events & Visits

-Admissions staff attend a total of 792 college fairs, school visits, and events.
-An additional 200 visits this year stretched UIC's reach to other regions in the U.S. and the world.
+Admissions staff attended a total of 781 college fairs, school visits, and events in Illinois.
+An additional 350 visits this year stretched UIC's reach to other regions in the U.S. and the world.

 Communications & Support

-The Office of Admissions fields more than 100,000 inbound phone calls and emails from undergraduate and graduate applicants.
+The Office of Admissions fields more than 185,000 inbound phone calls, emails, and text messages from undergraduate and graduate applicants.
 Print and promotional materials, such as event invitations, postcards and viewbooks for parents, supplemented or substituted these interactions.
 Online, recruiters actively engaged with prospective applicants through chat, digital streams, email, and phone counseling, delivering more than 6 million emails and SMS messages to prospective students.

 Record First-Year Applications

-Following a three-percent increase from Fall 2016 to Fall 2017, first-year applications increased again by 15 percent in Fall 2018 compared to Fall 2017, with a record 22,129 applications.
+First-year applications increased 6% from Fall 2018 to Fall 2019, setting a new record of more than 23,500 applications.
 The review process evolved in Slate with more than 100,000 file reviews by Admissions counselors and college readers.
-Admit decisions increased 10 percent compared to Fall 2018, with more than half of first-year files moving through multiple reviews and getting an admission decision within three weeks of application submission.
+Admit decisions increased 4% compared to Fall 2018, with more than half of first-year files moving through multiple reviews and getting an admission decision within three weeks of application submission.

-PAP is the university's primary monetary award for high-achieving applicants.
-The program focuses on recruiting historically underrepresented minorities, students with no estimated family financial contribution towards college, or applicants from low-sending counties in Illinois.
-914 awards were offered to the most competitive applicants in the pool.
-Fall 2017 will see 292 new PAP "accepts" who have completed pre-enrollment requirements to receive the award.
+PAP focuses on recruiting historically underrepresented minorities, students with no estimated family financial contribution toward college, or applicants from low-sending counties in Illinois.
+1,227 awards were offered to the most competitive applicants in the pool.
+More than 300 PAP Scholars have submitted an Intent to Enroll for Fall 2019.

-The Merit Tuition Rate, also known as the Chicago Grant, reduces the financial burden for high-achieving, domestic, non-illinois residents.
-Roughly 2,100 awards were offered to admitted undergraduates with 327 first-year and transfer recipients expected on campus in the fall.
+The Merit Award, also known as the Chicago Grant, reduces the financial burden for high-achieving, domestic, non-illinois residents.
+Roughly 2,100 awards were offered to admitted undergraduates with 261 first-year and transfer recipients expected on campus in the fall.

-First-Year international applications for Fall 2018 saw a 3 percent increase compared to Fall 2017.
-Intents to Enroll increased even more with a 25 percent increase among First-Year admits, driving the total degree-seeking undergraduate international Intent to Enroll total close to 500 for Fall 2018.
+First-Year international applications for Fall 2019 remained steady at 1,844.
+First-Year and Transfer Intents to Enroll remained strong with close to 500 for Fall 2019.
 AES partners with Shorelight International, through the UIC Global program, to provide additional pathways for students outside the U.S. to attend UIC.

 * Includes all levels, including nondegree

-As of May 1, 2018, 4,941 first-year students accepted their offer of admission to UIC, a slight increase over the record number received for Fall 2017.
+As of May 20, 2019, 5,051 first-year students accepted their offer of admission to UIC, a 3% increase over the record number received for Fall 2018.
 AES anti-melt efforts during the spring and summer focus on enrolling every undergraduate that accepted their offer of admission.

-More than 3,000 admitted students and their guests converged on campus on April 14, 2018 for a firsthand glimpse of the UIC student experience.
-Chancellor Michael Amiridis and other speakers kicked off the event at the UIC Pavilion before guests interacted with current students, faculty, and staff at numerous college-specific programs across campus.
+More than 3,000 admitted students and their guests converged on campus on April 16, 2019 for a firsthand glimpse of the UIC student experience.
+Chancellor Michael Amiridis and other speakers kicked off the event at Credit Union 1 Arena before guests interacted with current students, faculty, and staff at numerous college-specific programs across campus.